redhat-na-ssa/ocp-virt-win-iis-ossm-pipeline-demo/INSTRUCTIONS.md

 ## Use RHDH to deploy application stack

-This involves clicking "create" filling out three templates `Project`, `IIS Web Application` and `IIS Frontend Application` (in that order)
+This involves clicking "create" filling out three templates `Project`, `IIS Web Application` and `IIS Frontend Application` (in that order).

+Before proceeding, be sure that the pipeline run `windows-efi-installer` mentioned earlier has completed successfully.

 ### Steps: